KevinSia/ruby-starter-pack/README.md

 # test.rb
 5.times { puts "hello world" }
 ```
-The file `test.rb` contains commands in Ruby language to print `hello world` 5 times in the terminal.
-The `.rb` extension behind is to indicate that it's a `Ruby` file.
+> The file `test.rb` contains commands in Ruby language to print `hello world` 5 times in the terminal.
+The `.rb` extension  is to indicate that it's a `Ruby` file.
 Not a `Python` file.
 Not a `Cobra` file.

-For the computer to 'understand' the commands in this file, one would need to install the `Ruby` program in the    computer. (the `Ruby` program can be seen as a kind of translator to the computer)
+> For the computer to 'understand' the commands in this file, one would need to install the `Ruby` program in the    computer. (the `Ruby` program can be seen as a kind of translator to the computer)

-Then to execute this file, one would just need to type `ruby test.rb` in the terminal/shell, followed by the Enter key to send this command to the operating system.
+> Then to execute this file, one would just need to type `ruby test.rb` in the terminal/shell, followed by the Enter key to send this command to the operating system.

 A Python file that contains similiar commands (print `hello world` 5 times in the terminal) may look like this
 ```python